Purdue University Office of Admissions logo

 • Discuss dates and deadlines for college applications with your student.
 Avoid planning events around application deadlines.

-• Set aside funds for admitted student visits and an Enrollment Deposit to the college your student selects.
-Also, a hoodie, they will need a college hoodie to wear during the final months of high school.
+• Set aside funds for admitted student visits and the enrollment deposit to the college your student selects, and for a few pieces of spirit wear for you and your student.
+They will want to show off their college choice in the final months of high school!